This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 More Mexican recipes you’ll love

 I love to cook Mexican food!
-Some of my favorite Mexican recipes are Camarones a la Diabla (Mexican Spicy Shrimp), Camarones al Mojo de Ajo (Mexican Garlic Shrimp), Shrimp and Chorizo Tacos, Chicken Enchiladas with Easy Enchilada Sauce, and Chilaquiles.
+Some of my favorite Mexican recipes are Camarones a la Diabla (Mexican Spicy Shrimp), Camarones al Mojo de Ajo (Mexican Garlic Shrimp), Shrimp and Chorizo Tacos, Fish Tacos, Chicken Enchiladas with Easy Enchilada Sauce, and Chilaquiles.

 I also make lots of sides and garnishes to go with my Mexican meals: Corn Tortillas, Flour Tortillas, Mango Habanero Salsa, Salsa Verde, Pickled Onions, and Refried Beans or Mexican Black Beans are all great dishes to add to a Mexican meal.